SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 The trajectory container instantiates a tree with *groups* and *leaf* nodes.
 There are two types of objects that can be *leaves*, *parameters* and *results*.
-Both follow particular APIs (see :class:`~pypet.parameters.Parameter` and :class:
-:class:`~pypet.parameters.Result` as well as their abstract base classes :class:`~pypet.parameter.BaseParameter`, :class:`~pypet.parameter.BaseResult`).
+Both follow particular APIs (see :class:`~pypet.parameters.Parameter` and :class:`~pypet.parameters.Result` as well as their abstract base classes :class:`~pypet.parameter.BaseParameter`, :class:`~pypet.parameter.BaseResult`).